Embracing a Matriarchal Mindset Beyond the 'Airhead' Stereotype

 Instagram: @xoxokaels

 On a daily basis, I’m a complete airhead.
-Look, I’m smart, don’t get me wrong, but I’ll have “dumb bitch” moments, and my family will literally be like “you’re so pretty” and I just smile.
-Because yes.
+Look, I’m smart, don’t get me wrong, but I have my “dumb moments,” and my family will literally be like, “You’re so pretty,” and I just smile because, well, yes.

 There are no thoughts that live in my head.
 Inner monologue?
-She lives to think of nothing but lip gloss and cute outfits.
+She’s there, but she’s mostly thinking about lip gloss and cute outfits.

-I’m literally a video stream away from being “yay me! starring london tipton”.
+I’m literally one video stream away from being “Yay me!
+Starring London Tipton.”

 I truly live in my own world.